GRCDEV/ArduSim/help/deployment.md

     ls -l /dev

 Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
-To avoid this, we have to run the Raspbian configuration utility with the next command and disable the serial OS control under *"Advanced Options" - "Serial"*.
+To avoid this, we have to run the Raspbian configuration utility with the next command, and disable the serial OS control under *"Advanced Options" - "Serial"*.

     sudo raspi-config